-Oral health is not only restricted to gums but to your teeth as well.
+Oral health is not only restricted to teeth but to your gums as well.
 The health of your gums play a crucial role in maintaining your overall oral health.
 Many factors affect gum health, and when not addressed at the right time, you may fall prey to gum or periodontal diseases.
 We may suggest periodontal therapy to treat such problems.

 Periodontal therapy is a non-surgical treatment for gum diseases.
-The goal of this treatment is to control and manage your gum disease without approaching any form of surgery.
-You may restore your gum health and keep tooth loss at bay by opting for the treatment.
+The goal of this treatment is to control and manage your gum disease without surgical intervention.
+You may restore your gum health and keep tooth loss at bay with this treatment.

-Over time, elements like plaque and tartar build up on your teeth's surface and below the gum line.
-Such accumulation leads to receding gums, thus forming pockets and allowing these elements to enter inside.
+Over time, plaque builds up on your teeth's surface and below the gum line and turns from a soft film to a tenacious hard deposit called tartar or calculus.
+Such accumulation leads to forming pockets around the teeth and thus, receding gums.

-Scaling or deep cleaning is performed to remove these hidden buildups.
+Scaling and Root Planing or deep cleaning is performed to remove these hidden buildups.
 We use handheld dental tools and ultrasonic cleaners to remove such accumulation and clean your teeth.

-This procedure involves smoothing out rough surfaces that may affect the roots of your teeth.
+This procedure involves smoothing out rough surfaces on the roots of your teeth.
 We remove these roughened areas and clear the bacteria hiding in these crevices.
-Alongside this, root planing assures that your gums will reattach to a cleaner surface.
-Both scaling and root planing are performed together to give you clean and shining teeth.
+Root planing allows your gums to heal to a cleaner surface.
+Both scaling and root planing are performed together to give you clean teeth and healthy gums.

 In some cases, we may use antibiotic gels and other medications as a part of the therapy.
 The role of these medicines is to reduce the count of bacteria in the mouth.
 Furthermore, they relieve the swelling of your gums.
 We apply antibiotic gels after scaling and root planing.